Towards a Zero Trust Decentralized Identity Management System for Secure Autonomous Vehicles: INTRODUCTION

-Our framework is validated through both conceptual analysis and preliminary simulations.
-The simulations, spanning urban and highway scenarios, show minimal impact on network performance while ensuring robust identity management.
-Specifically, authentication introduces negligible delay and only minor overhead in communication metrics, demonstrating practicality for real-world deployment.
-Our evaluations in urban and highway scenarios using C-V2X technology indicate practical overheads: less than 7\% reduction in Packet Reception Ratio (PRR) in urban settings, 29\% in highway settings (300~vehicles/km), under 10\% increase in Channel Busy Ratio (CBR), and under 0.06~s added latency.
+We conduct both a qualitative and a formal security analyses using Burrows-Abadi-Needham (BAN) logic to demonstrate that the proposed framework effectively addresses the attacks defined in the threat model.
+We validate our framework through both conceptual analysis and preliminary simulations.
+The simulations cover both urban and highway scenarios for two separate radio access technologies, namely Dedicated Short Range Communications (DSRC) and Cellular Vehicle-to-Everything (C-V2X).
+These simulations show minimal impact on network performance while ensuring robust identity management.
+Our evaluations in urban and highway scenarios using C-V2X technology indicate practical overheads: less than 19\% reduction in Packet Reception Ratio (PRR) in urban settings, 3\% in highway settings (200~vehicles/km), under 16\% increase in Channel Busy Ratio (CBR), and under 0.032~s added latency.
+Our framework's authentication introduces negligible delay and only minor overhead in communication metrics, demonstrating practicality for real-world deployment

-Our contributions can be summarized as follows: \begin{itemize} \item \textbf{Zero Trust–based ID management.} A blockchain-enabled, decentralized identity layer that continuously verifies entities and constrains privileges to the least necessary scope. \item \textbf{Testing scenario.} A realistic urban/highway simulation setup reflecting dense, dynamic vehicular conditions and cooperative applications (e.g., platooning). \item \textbf{Results and implications.} Minimal overhead with strong authenticity and accountability guarantees: PRR degradation under 7\% (urban) and 29\% (highway, 300~veh/km), CBR increase under 11\%, and sub–0.06~s added latency when C-V2X used. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item{We propose Zero Trust-based Blockchain-enabled ID Management and Authentication for AVs.} \item{We present a qualitative and formal BAN logic-based security analysis demonstrating robustness against the considered threat model.} \item{ We perform a realistic urban/highway simulations reflecting dense, dynamic vehicular conditions and cooperative applications} \end{itemize}

 The remainder of this paper is structured as follows.
-Section~\ref{relatedWork_sec} reviews related work.
-Section~\ref{dim_design_sec} details the proposed D-IM system architecture and protocol.
-Section~\ref{sysEval_sec} presents performance evaluations and comparisons.
-Section~\ref{cons_sec} concludes and outlines future directions.
+Section~\ref{sec:relatedWork} reviews related work.
+Section~\ref{sec:dim_model} presents the D-IM design goals, system and attacker models.
+Section~\ref{sec:dim_design} details the proposed D-IM system architecture and protocol.
+Section~\ref{sec:sec_analysis} provides a formal and qualitative security analysis.
+Section~\ref{sec:sysEval} presents performance evaluations and comparisons.
+Section~\ref{sec:cons} concludes and outlines future directions.